WCSU and The Cultural Alliance Present the

 6/7/24: Art Exhibit Closing

-How to be featured among the most creative school students in the state of Connecticut.
+Get featured among the most creative high school students in Connecticut.

 The theme is “Our Story”.
 We hope to engage students from different backgrounds and highlight a collection of unique experiences through the lens of art.
 We encourage students to express their unique identity through their work.
 The exhibit will showcase young creative talent and promote a broader conversation about community.
 Overall, the exhibit will reveal a representation of many voices and contributions of students through artistic excellence.